pedroleitao-neo4j/canonicalizer/README.md

 All of these are available on [Hugging Face](https://huggingface.co/models) and can be fine-tuned for domain-specific ER validation tasks.

-> ⚡ **Tip:** Pretrained NLI models can reach strong performance with minimal additional data - a few hundred labeled examples are often enough to adapt to your domain.
+> **Tip:** Pretrained NLI models can reach strong performance with minimal additional data - a few hundred labeled examples are often enough to adapt to your domain.

 ## Architecture Overview

-The system integrates **Large Language Models (LLMs)** and **Natural Language Inference (NLI)** models into a multi-stage pipeline for building clean, grounded Knowledge Graphs.
+The LangGraph pipeline we developed here integrates **Large Language Models (LLMs)** and **Natural Language Inference (NLI)** models into a multi-stage pipeline for building clean, grounded Knowledge Graphs.

 ### Pipeline Stages